 Best New Restaurant of the Year

 In addition to chef awards, the James Beard Foundation names one American restaurant the Best New Restaurant of the Year, a recognition for which at least four Greater Phoenix restaurants have been considered.
-This year, modern Latin restaurant Vecina made the list of semifinalists after wowing diners with dishes including white bean puree with crispy short rib and hiramasa ceviche, featuring grilled pineapple and coconut leche de tigre.
+In 2022, modern Latin restaurant Vecina made the list of semifinalists after wowing diners with dishes including white bean puree with crispy short rib and hiramasa ceviche, featuring grilled pineapple and coconut leche de tigre.

 The foundation named chef Gio Osso’s Mediterranean-influenced Virtu Honest Craft a semifinalist for the award in 2014, as well as chef Shinji Kurita’s ShinBay, now open in Old Town Scottsdale, in 2012, and chef Aaron Chamberlin’s St. Francis in 2010.
-Chamberlin no longer owns the uptown Phoenix restaurant, though diners can find his wood-fired and seasonal cooking at his downtown restaurant Phoenix Public Market Café.

 The foundation also names restaurants as America’s Classics every year, an award which recognizes restaurants for being timeless and beloved regional eateries.
 Phoenix’s America’s Classics winners include The Fry Bread House, a family-owned restaurant serving sweet and savory Native American fry bread; and El Chorro Lodge, the Paradise Valley restaurant with a sprawling patio and stunning views of the Valley.

-Meet Greater Phoenix's 2022 James Beard Award Semifinalists
+Greater Phoenix's 2022 James Beard Award Semifinalists

 Best Chef — Southwest (AZ, NM, NV, OK)